EricSeynaeve/poweroffd/README.md

 Depends on [pyinotify](https://github.com/seb-m/pyinotify) for checking if new configuration files are added.

 Depends on [fping](http://fping.org/) for testing if the hosts are up in an efficient manner.

+Depends on [psutil](http://pythonhosted.org/psutil/) for a more cross-platform way to work with process information.

 ## Testing code